Probing holography in $p$-adic CFT: -adic representations

 \subsection{Troubles with Lie algebras}

-The usual Iwasawa decomposition\footnote{For real semisimple Lie groups, it is defined via their Lie algebras.} still holds for TDLC groups of our interests, such as $SL\left(2,\mathbb{Q}_p\right)$ or $PGL\left(2,\mathbb{Q}_p\right)$.
+The usual Iwasawa decomposition\footnote{For real semisimple Lie groups, it is defined via their Lie algebras.} still holds for TDLC (totally disconnected locally compact) groups (as introduced in \footreff{foot:TDLC}) of our interests, such as $SL\left(2,\mathbb{Q}_p\right)$ or $PGL\left(2,\mathbb{Q}_p\right)$.
 Any element of $SL\left(2,\mathbb{Q}_p\right)$, the commutator subgroup of $GL\left(2,\mathbb{Q}_p\right)$, as presented in \cite{Caltech}, can be decomposed into a product of special conformal transformation, rotation, dilatation, and translation as shown respectively:

 where $a,b,c \in \mathbb{Q}_p$ and $|a|_p = 1$.
 The decomposition of $PGL\left(2,\mathbb{Q}_p\right)$ is similar, but up to a $\pm$ sign on the total determinant.\footnote{Each sign sector is similar to a connected component of the usual Lorentz group $SL(2,\mathbb{C})$.
 For the Iwasawa decomposition of $GL\left(2,\mathbb{Q}_p\right)$, see Proposition 4.2.1 in \cite{L-function}.}